alro5921/problem-gambling-study/README.md

 ### Sampling

-The initial dataset was balanced between RG and non-RG users.
+The initial dataset was balanced between RG-flagged and non-RG users.
 But the positive and negative frames have become significantly unbalanced:

 * We've discarded over half of our RG set because of "Reopen" codes.
 * All frames created from a non-RG user are going to be negative class, while frames from an RG user are going to be a mix of positive and negative class.